Moving from “opt-out” to “opt-in” culture

 “My problem is that I have been persecuted by an integer.
 For seven years this number has followed me around, has intruded in my most private data, and has assaulted me from the pages of our most public journals.
 This number assumes a variety of disguises, being sometimes a little larger and sometimes a little smaller than usual, but never changing so much as to be unrecognizable.
 The persistence with which this number plagues me is far more than a random accident.
 There is, to quote a famous senator, a design behind it, some pattern governing its appearances.
 Either there really is something unusual about the number or else I am suffering from delusions of persecution.”

-If you are as fascinated by this leading paragraph, I invite you to click on the link below to read what follows and share your comments on how this constraint can affect the way we use information and instructional systems and how we should design them with this limit in mind.
+If you are as fascinated by this leading paragraph, I invite you to click on the link below to read what follows and share your comments on how this constraint can affect the way we use information and instructional systems, and how we should design them with this limit in mind.

 Enjoy,